 This online prospectus has been prepared and published in advance of the academic year to which it applies.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us.
 Read more.

 Academic year structure

-Our practice-based classes are delivered by professional translators and interpreters and may sometimes have to be reschedule them to accommodate professional commitments.
 The course modules are delivered across two academic semesters.
 You can find out more details by contacting our course administrators.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability and/or student demand.

 Optional modules for Year 1 (full-time) - FHEQ Level 7

 Students choose 2 from 4 the listed optional modules.

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).